cloudnloud/interview-questions/ansible/50-ansible-tasks.md

 <summary>What kind of automation you wouldn't do with Ansible and why?</summary><br><b>

 While it's possible to provision resources with Ansible, some prefer to use tools that follow immutable infrastructure paradigm.
-Ansible doesn't saves state by default.
+Ansible doesn't save state by default.
 So a task that creates 5 instances for example, when executed again will create additional 5 instances (unless additional check is implemented or explicit names are provided) while other tools might check if 5 instances exist.
 If only 4 exist (by checking the state file for example), one additional instance will be created to reach the end goal of 5 instances.
 </b></details>